cNille/worktime_toggler/README.md

 track how often you try to get distracted.
 And that shows you a webpage which insists you to keep working.
 Hard work work 🧑🏻‍💻

+Another future feature would be to track which Wifi the computer is connected to.
+And to always have work-mode ON if it is a Wifi at the Office.

 ## Installation
 Run the `./init.sh` script to setup the initial setup and get instructions.